wp-plugins/wp-media-cleaner/readme.txt

 == Frequently Asked Questions ==

 = Is it safe? =
-I am not sure how a plugin that deletes files could be 100% safe ;) I did my best (and will improve it in every way I can) but it's impossible to cover all the cases.
-I ran it on a few big websites and it performs very well.
+How can a plugin that deletes files be 100% safe? ;) I did my best (and will improve it in every way I can) but it's impossible to cover all the cases.
+On a normal WordPress install it should work perfectly, however other themes and plugins can do whatever they want do and register files in their own way, not always going through the API.
+I ran it on a few big websites and it performed very well.
 Make a backup (database + uploads directory) then run it.

 = What is 'Reset' doing exactly? =
 It re-creates the WP Media Cleaner table in the database.
 You will need to re-run the scan after this.